medusa-project/file-count/README.md

 There are obvious ways this could be generalized and improved, but we have no need to do so right now.

+It should be possible to package and use this with electron-packager or the like.